thomasgolian/network-engineering-labs/redundant-campus-core-hsrp-etherchannel/README.md

 *we needed to also add default gateway - see ping fail below*

-<br>sudo route add default gateway 10.1.10.1 eth0
+sudo route add default gateway 10.1.10.1 eth0

 <br>